 Students must be admitted to candidacy before they can register for DM7103 The Applied Research Project.
 Three of the 6 hours that remain for completion of the degree can be taken concurrently with DM7103 (3 hours).

-Applied Research Requirements
+Applied Research Project Requirements

 The applied research project is the student’s major research project in the degree program.
 It must be directly related to his or her ministry and must make a significant contribution to the field of professional ministry as well as to the student’s personal life.
 The project normally should deal with some aspect of educational ministry related to communication, administration, nurture, or program leadership.
 The length is to be appropriate for the subject as judged by the student’s advisors.